kgdunn/pid-book/design-analysis-experiments/response-surface-methods.rst

 	.. youtube:: https://www.youtube.com/watch?v=LrCvoK7Ve0Q&list=PLHUnYbefLmeOPRuT1sukKmRyOVd4WSxJE&index=58

 	Response surface methods consider optimization of a single outcome, or response variable, called :math:`y`.
-In many instances we are interested in just a single response, but more often we are interested in the a multi-objective response, i.e. there are trade-offs.
+In many instances we are interested in just a single response, but more often we are interested in a multi-objective response, i.e. there are trade-offs.
 For example we can achieve a higher production rate, but it is at the expense of more energy.

 	One way to balance all competing objectives is to rephrase the :math:`y` variable in terms of total costs, or better still, net profit.
 This makes calculating the :math:`y` value more complex, as we have to know the various costs and their relative weightings to calculate the profit.
 Now you have a single :math:`y` to work with.